 There are a certain number of things you know you will miss, when you decide to leave your homeland for some other country: your family, your friends, your house, your garden or even your favorite coffee shop.
 But nothing prepared me for the odd things I miss about living in Portugal.

-In my case, however, before moving to Switzerland I was already an expatriate in my native nation.
-Since I was a little girl growing up in the Azores I remember dreaming about all the world “outside” the island and its wonders.
-After high school I finally moved to the mainland to study journalism and, some years later, adopted Lisbon as my city.
+Before moving to Switzerland, I was already an expatriate in my native nation.
+Since I was a little girl growing up in the Azores I remember dreaming about the world “outside” the island and all its wonders.
+After high school, I finally moved to the mainland to study journalism and, some years later, adopted Lisbon as my city.

 Short-story version: by the time of my relocation to Heidi’s country I was used to being away from most things people discover they miss when they undertake such a big change in their lives: my parents, some of my oldest friends, my cat and the narrow streets and the beautiful beaches of my childhood.
 So this was going to be easy for me, I believed.
 After all I was already a nomadic soul.